florianchrometz/german-metadata/README.md

 # german-metadata

-A js package for easy consumption of german metadata such as phone prefixes and city names in german language with given special characters.
+A js package for easy consumption of german metadata such as city names, postcodes, phone prefixes and states in german language with given special characters.
 This package uses data from OpenStreetMap and German GovData, please see chapter `Licensing Information` for more details.

 ---